 Monster Hunter Rise Magnamalo Weakness: How to Beat Magnamalo

 Magnamalo is the flagship monster in Monster Hunter Rise.
-Naturally, facing off against it is one of the game’s toughest challenges.
-That goes double for the first encounter that happens fairly early in the game.
+Naturally, facing off against this monster is one of the MHR's toughest challenges.
+That goes double for the first encounter that happens fairly early on.

-Our Monster Hunter Rise Magnamalo guide breaks down how to best the beast, including its weaknesses, strats for defeating it, and the materials it drops.
+This Monster Hunter Rise Magnamalo guide breaks down how to best the beast, including its weaknesses, strats for defeating it, and the crafting materials it drops.

 Monster Hunter Rise Magnamalo Weaknesses

-Magnamalo is equally weak to blunt and cut damage for the most part, but significantly more resistant to ammo.
+Magnamalo weaknesses include blunt and cut damage equally.
+However, this monster is significantly more resistant to ammo.

 Don’t take your bowguns into this battle.
-Magnamalo’s elemental weaknesses are few, so ditch the fire weapons for you and your Palamute.
+This monster's elemental weaknesses are few, so ditch the fire weapons for you and your Palamute.
 Water is the best choice, but if you’ve got Thunderbugs, make sure to take those as well.

-Magnamalo’s weakest areas are its head and armblades.
+Magnamalo's weakness also primarily includes its head and armblades.
 These are the two areas you least want to be given the beast’s attack patterns unless it’s stunned or knocked down, though targeting them has a higher chance of obtaining Magnamalo parts.
-The other one of Magnamalo’s weak points is its tail.
+The other one of this monster’s weak points is its tail.

 Despite the crackling electricity surrounding Magnamalo, it’s not a thunder-element monster.
-It uses Hellfire instead, which is pretty difficult to defend against.
+It uses Hellfire instead, which is pretty difficult to defend.
 Deodorant can help cure Hellfireblight if it hits you, so make sure to bring some of those along.
-Otherwise, the best Magnamalo armor is just whatever your strongest armor is at the time.
+Otherwise, the best armor is just whatever your strongest armor is at the time.

-You’ll find Rathian and Great Izuchi stalking around the Shrine Ruins during the Magnamalo fight, and if you read that as “giant monster ammo,” you read it right.
-Pitting one of them against Magnamalo triggers Wyvern Riding for one of the combatants.
-Ride Rathian or Izuchi and attack Magnamalo or make Magnamalo charge against walls repeatedly to help wear it down faster.
+You’ll find Rathian and Great Izuchi stalking around the Shrine Ruins during the Magnamalo boss fight, and if you read that as “giant monster ammo,” you read it right.
+Pitting one of them against this monster triggers Wyvern Riding for one of the combatants.
+Ride Rathian or Izuchi and attack Mag or make them charge against walls repeatedly to help wear it down faster.

 One other point worth remembering is to attack Magnamalo when its crackling energy appears.
-Attacking the energized body parts has a greater chance of knocking Magnamalo down.
+Attacking the energized body parts has a greater chance of knocking them down.

-You can trap Magnamalo the same way you would any monster, though it does take a fair few Tranq Bombs to finally end the fight.
-Still, trapping ends battles much sooner than slaying the monster, so it’s a good idea for your first Magnamalo fight.
+You can trap them the same way you would any monster, though it does take a fair few Tranq Bombs to finally end the fight.
+Still, trapping ends battles much sooner than slaying the monster, so it’s a good idea for your first fight.

-Here's what you'll get from fighting Magnamalo Low Rank, plus what part it can possibly break from when applicable.
+Here's what you'll get from fighting them at Low-Rank, plus what part it can possibly break from when applicable.